I can see for miles and miles.

 For the next thirty-five years research with hallucinogens assumed pariah status within academic psychiatry, virtually putting an end to formal dialogue and debate, according to Charles S. Grob, M.D., professor of psychiatry and pediatrics at the UCLA School of Medicine.

-LSD and its close cousin lysergic acid have been under lock and key for decades, strictly regulated by both federal and state laws.
+LSD and its close cousin lysergic acid have been under lock and key

 "There's real agents in suits with guns and when we get it, we have to sign it out, and there is a two-key mechanism to open the cabinet that has the lysergic acid.
 They don't mess around," Harvard Medical School graduate Edwin Jake Wintermute told NPR station WGBH in 2011.
 New drugs could come from an LSD-related compound — drugs that open up the brain, improving circulation in the brain and enhancing clarity, he said.